Domaine Geschickt – Introduction

 It is highly unusual to see a Grand Cru wine that has undergone skin maceration in Alsace, but this one definitely shows the potential for such wines.
 It will last for a long time and will pair with a wide range of foods.

-The lack of available yeast on the grapes meant that it took a long time to ferment.
-But first it was macerated in the manner that Geschickt is adopting for all the white wines now.
+The wine in 2020 was first macerated in the manner that Geschickt is adopting for all the white wines now.

 The technique they are using is to macerate some of the juice on the skins for a short period of time to increase the phenolic content of the wine.

 This is an amazing wine of power and concentration, which really shows off the place from which it was derived.
+The vineyard faces south and has a small forest on the western side.
 The granitic soils of the Wineck-Schlossberg Grand Cru vineyard certainly deliver great wines!

-This beautiful Pinot Noir was made from grapes picked from their vineyards Soot and Hochstaden where the yields are very low.
-However, low yields often produce much better wines as fewer grapes are competing for the goodness being fed into the vines from the soil.
+This beautiful Geschickt Pinot Noir was made from grapes picked from their vineyards Soot and Hochstaden where the yields are very low.
+However, low yields often produce much better wines as fewer grapes are competing for the goodness being fed into the vines from the soil which is derived from clay and limestone.

-After a careful selection of grapes for ripeness the juice is macerated on skins for two weeks before pressing and then transfer to old wooden foudre and old barrels (barriques) where it matured for 14 months.
+After a careful selection of grapes for ripeness the juice is macerated on skins for 10 days before pressing and then transfer to old wooden foudre and old barrels (barriques) where it matured for 14 months.

-This Pinot Noir was made from 2 parcels with the Kaefferkopf Grand Cru vineyard.
+This Pinot Noir from Geschickt was made from 2 parcels within the Kaefferkopf Grand Cru vineyard.
 (Notice the “beetle” motif being used again as this is the translation of the vineyard name.)

 The first parcel is granite and 50% of the grapes were harvested here and the rest of the grapes were harvested from the limestone area of the vineyard.